AlanWaiss/survey-says/README.md

 ## Road Map

 1. Basic UI for the host
-	- Create a survey
+	- Create a survey :heavy_check_mark:
-	- Enter answers
+	- Enter answers :heavy_check_mark:
 	- Create/start a game
 	- Invite players
 2. Basic UI for the player